To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 If you didn’t grow up with a dog or take part much in its upbringing, you might not know how much care they truly need.
 Before bringing home a new four-legged family member, prospective owners need to look at what taking on the responsibility of a dog truly means.
 Dogs need daily care and interaction and require a significant amount of money to be properly cared for.
 We encourage you to seriously consider all the costs and time commitment involved so you can give your pet the loving home they deserve.

 So, are you ready for a dog?
 Find out what to consider before you jump in.

+When asking yourself, “Am I ready to adopt a dog?” one of the first considerations is the expense associated with raising a dog.
 There are many costs associated with getting a dog.
-Some of these costs are for one-time purchases (or less frequent) while some are for monthly (or more regular) items.
-Below is a list of items you’ll need to be prepared to buy if you are considering getting a dog.
-We also included the price (at time of writing) for our #1 pick, if we’ve reviewed the product.
-Keep in mind that all of these items are not required, but are commonly purchased by pet parents.
+Some of these costs are for one-time purchases (or less frequent), while some are for monthly (or more regular) items.
+Below is a list of things you should be prepared to buy if you are considering getting a dog.
+We also included the lowest price (at the time of writing) for our top pick.
+Keep in mind that all of these items are not required but are common pet parent purchases.

 - Food and water bowl: $23

 - Poop bags and scooper: $20

 - Toys: price varies